penumbra1/expensify/README.md

 ## TODO:

-- offline firbase: actions and updates are sent when user reconnects.
-Add an "online" indicator and sync upon reconnect.
-- check if manual render check on firebase login state change is necessary
-- add cancel functionality
+- Firebase limitation: server can't push updates to slient unless there is an value listener.
+However, a value listener will cause a roundtrip:
+  -- 1) client state updates
+  -- 2) client sends update to firebase
+  -- 3) firebase updates 4) value listener causes client to update again There is no way to see whether a change came from the current client or another app instance, so if I want to sync between different app instances, the roundtrip is inevitable.
+I can only avoid reloading the entire list on every single change by adding more specific child listeners.

+- Normalize the store: add a byId object to use for syncing and keep only the ids in the array to use for sorting/filtering

+- refactor ExpenseForm to pass only the updated fields in "updates" instead of rewritingthe entire expense - diff the form state against its props.expense and send up only the difference

+- Persist state to localstorage and boot from there when offline

 - add social media icons, spinner, error pic
-- fix: going to edit/{inexistentId} throws an error - gotta redirect to 404 if firebase returns nothing
-- fix: going to inexistent route -> 404 -> back is slow - why?
 - styles - Grommet?
-- stats visualized with Grommet?
+- stats page visualized with Grommet?
+-
 - switch to Babel 7
 - refactor to React.PureComponent where possible
-- switch to React 16.6 to use memo in sfc
+- switch to React 16.6 to use memo in sfc: see https://twitter.com/dan_abramov/status/1055689046117105664

-- refactor promises to async/await
+- fix: going to inexistent route -> 404 -> back is slow - why?

-- check for fragment <> syntax support in Jest
+- check for fragment <> syntax support in Jest and remove \<Fragment\> everywhere
-- refactor ExpenseForm to pass only the updated fields in "updates" instead of rewritingthe entire expense - diff the form state against its props.expense and send up only the difference

 - review test coverage (e.g. status, social, router)
 - firebase files are not tested - check out [firebase-mock](https://github.com/soumak77/firebase-mock/blob/HEAD/tutorials/client/auth/authentication.md))
-- make store observe external changes in firebase (e.g. if another instance of the app is changing the same DB) - currently the store loads data from the DB only on starup
-- add reload/refresh button next to the error message for when expenses fail to load
 - add tag functionality (search by tag, tag cloud)